InfamousLight/homeworklel/readme.md

 If you choose to do so I was a little lazy so steps:

+1) docker-compose up -d

-1) docker exec -it nameofcontainer bash
+2) docker exec -it nameofcontainer bash

-2) php7.0-fpm start
+3) php7.0-fpm start

-3) find nginx.conf changes sendfile off
+4) find nginx.conf changes sendfile off

 This runs on nginx using PHP7 with dockerfiles